ingo/ingo.github.io/_recipes_output (original)/slow_braised_lamb_shanks.md

 description: Deliciously tender slow-braised lamb shanks that can be served with a variety of dishes.
 image: 23eat1-articleLarge-v2.jpg
 image_attribution: Levi Brown
-image_source: The New York Times; Food stylist: Maggie Ruggiero
+image_source: The New York Times
 size: 4 to 6 servings
 time: At least 2 hours
 author: Mark Bittman